(225 ILCS 85/43)

-(a) The dispensing of hormonal contraceptives to a patient shall be pursuant to a valid prescription or standing order by a physician licensed to practice medicine in all its branches or the medical director of a local health department, pursuant to the following:
+(a) The dispensing of hormonal contraceptives to a patient shall be pursuant to a valid prescription, or pursuant to a standing order by a physician licensed to practice medicine in all its branches, a standing order by the medical director of a local health department, or a standing order by the Department of Public Health pursuant to the following:

 (1) a pharmacist may dispense no more than a

 12-month supply of hormonal contraceptives to a patient;

 training program accredited by the Accreditation Council for Pharmacy Education and approved by the Department that is related to the patient self-screening risk assessment, patient assessment contraceptive counseling and education, and dispensation of hormonal contraceptives;

 (3) a pharmacist shall have the patient complete

 the self-screening risk assessment tool; the self-screening risk assessment tool is to be based on the most current version of the United States Medical Eligibility Criteria for Contraceptive Use published by the federal Centers for Disease Control and Prevention;